 Georgia is a lesser known state for alligator hunting, but there are approximately 250,000 of these ancient reptiles living in the Peach State according to the Georgia Department of Natural Resources.

 You do have to apply for a drawing in order to hunt here.
 The deadline for applications is July 15.

 This is a state that requires an alligator be captured and secured via a restraining line before being dispatched.
 Like Florida, they don't allow the use of baited hooks, but you can use snatch hooks and wire snares to snag a big gator.
 For dispatching the animal, it's handguns, bang sticks and archery gear only.

 The state holds some giants.
-A 14-footer weighing over 700 pounds was just taken there!
+A 14-footer weighing over 700 pounds was taken there in 2019!

 When is alligator hunting season in Georgia?

 This year's season opened on August 16 and closes October 7.
 Hunters are allowed a bag limit of one alligator and depending on the zone, it must meet a certain size restriction.
 For most of the zones the size limit is 48 inches, but for Zone 1A, alligators must be at least 96 inches.

 In order to hunt alligators, you will need a Georgia hunting license and an alligator harvest permit.
 Hunting licenses are $15 for residents and $100 for non-residents.
 Permits are $75 for residents and $250 for non-residents.

 Hunting hours for gators in Georgia are wide open, day or night, meaning you can hunt whenever it fits your schedule!